psi-4ward/zigbee2mqtt.io/docs/guide/getting-started/README.md

 After some short time you should see some log messages that Mosquitto and Zigbee2MQTT is running now.
 You can open the frontend using [http://localhost:8080](http://localhost:8080) (or the hostname of your remote server).

-We can now go on and pair our first device.
+We can now go on and pair the first device.

 ## Connect a device